lunarmaniac/blog-dorocha-dev/_posts/2025-09-9-the-deep-need-for-the-username copy.markdown

 ---
 layout: post
-title: "the internal need for a username"
+title: "the deep need for the username"
 date: 2025-09-9 12:00:00 -0000
 tags: [username, story, suicide-inducing]
 description: "the journey to claim the username dorocha"